OXID-eSales/developer_documentation/glossary.rst

 The components and their version are specified in the user documentation in the respective release note (see https://docs.oxid-esales.com/eshop/en/latest/releases/index.html).

-.. todo: #tbd: löschen, wenn in controllers.rst angepasst: Vendor ID obsolet
+.. todo: #HR/#tbd: löschen, wenn in controllers.rst angepasst: Vendor ID obsolet
     .. _glossary-vendor_id:
     Vendor ID
     ^^^^^^^^^